 • Thermal laminating film – Dry bonding

 Thermal laminating films are available in different finishes ranging from matte to high gloss depending on the material the film is made of.
 Thermal films exist as BOPP and PET films , as will be explained later on.
-Thermal lamination films are used for example to laminate book covers, magazines, diaries and other printed and unprinted paper products.
+Thermal lamination films are used for example in book laminating film applications and to laminate magazines, diaries and other printed and unprinted paper products.

 • Wet lamination films – Wet bonding

 Wet lamination films are used for laminating two substrates, of which one is porous.
 Also wet lamination films exist as BOPP and PET films.
 The wet films are suitable for conventional lamination done with dispersion, solvent-based, UV or hotmelt adhesives.
 The final wet bonding takes place as the substrates are brought together and the adhesive between them is let cure.

 These films often have excellent anti-static properties and they are suitable for high speed lamination.
 Wet laminating films are used for carton and paperboard lamination as well as printed and unprinted paper.